allegheny-college-cmpsc-100-fall-2019/practical-03/README.md

 The Gator Wizard dropped his puzzle program and jumbled it up!
 (Foolish wizard.)
 He needs your help to put it back together again.

-- [ ] Locate the source code in the repository's `src/main/java/puzzle` folder.
+- [ ] Locate the source code for `DisplayPuzzle.java` in the repository's `src/main/java/puzzle` folder.
 - [ ] Open it and survey the damage
 * It's quite jumbled, after all!